The problem of the weight-loss plateau

 Spring has finally arrived, and with summer just around the corner, it’s time to think about getting back in shape.
 Once the decision has been made and you are committed losing weight, there can be many challenges ahead.

 One of the biggest challenges you can face is known as the ‘weight-loss’ plateau.
 For the first couple of weeks, you eat like a saint and exercise like an athlete.
 You see results both on the scales and in the way you feel.
+I found this diet plan to lose weight fast that is amazing.

 But at some point, the progress just seems to stop dead in its tracks.
 You are still staying focused, but the scales won’t budge, you have hit a weight-loss plateau.